bobye/100_NewMetho_CSPaper/README.md

 Neal, Radford M. "Markov chain sampling methods for Dirichlet process mixture models."
 Journal of computational and graphical statistics 9.2 (2000): 249-265.

+Benamou, Jean-David, and Yann Brenier.
+"A computational fluid mechanics solution to the Monge-Kantorovich mass transfer problem."
+Numerische Mathematik 84.3 (2000): 375-393.

 ## Computer Graphics and Visualization

 Efros, Alexei, and Thomas K. Leung.
 "Texture synthesis by non-parametric sampling."
 Computer Vision, 1999.
 The Proceedings of the Seventh IEEE International Conference on.
 Vol. 2.
 IEEE, 1999.